Improvement of W Boson Hadronic Decay Width up to $\mathcal{O}\left(\alpha_s^4 \right)$-order: The boson hadronic decay width using the PMC

-The hadronic decay of the W-boson can be written as \cite{CMS:2022mhs}:
+The hadronic decay of the $W$ boson can be written as \cite{CMS:2022mhs}:

-where $\Gamma_0$ denotes the Born decay width.
+where $\Gamma_0$ denotes the tree level contribution.
 In the massless quark limit, it is:

-which depends on the color number $N_c=3$, the Fermi constant $G_F$, the mass of the W-boson, and the sum of the square of the CKM matrix elements, $V_{ij}$, excluding the kinematically prohibited terms (mixed terms with the top).
-The term $\delta_W$ incorporates the electroweak and QCD$\oplus$EW mixed corrections, and also corrections proportional to the square of the quark to boson mass ratio, highly suppressed compared to the other corrections.
-Therefore this contribution, under this consideration, is given by
+which depends on the color number $N_c$ ($=3$ for quarks), the Fermi constant $G_F$, the mass of the $W$ boson, and the sum of the square of the CKM matrix elements, $V_{ij}$, excluding the kinematically prohibited terms (mixed terms with the top).
+The term $\Gamma_{\text{QCD}}$ includes the pure QCD corrections, which will be the focus of this work.
+On the other hand, $\Gamma_{\text{EW}}$ are the electroweak corrections, found in \cite{Bardin:1986fi,Denner:1990tx,Denner:1991kt,Kniehl:2000rb}, and $\Gamma_{\text{mix}}$ corresponds to EW-QCD mixed corrections \cite{Kara:2013dua,dEnterria:2016rbf,dEnterria:2020cpv}, i.e.\ the corrections proportional to the square of the quark to boson mass ratio, which are strongly suppressed compared to the other corrections.